 - Place older people into the general context of international human rights law, establishing the groundwork for older persons to be seen as a protected group; and

 - Review the plan after a 10 year period, in which states and non-government organisations such as the UN Population Fund were tasked with implementation.

-2. The OEWGA will hold its 11th session in April 2020, where it will consider the right to work and access to the labor market, and access to justice, as well as seek inputs on the rights of older people to:
+2. The OEWGA will hold its 11th session in April 2020, where it will consider the right to work and access to the labour market, and access to justice, as well as seek inputs on the rights of older people to:

 - education, training and life-long learning and capacity building; and